relogu/Federated-Learning-Project/clustering/results/EUROMDSr_clustergan5k/README.md

 # ClusterGAN

-In this simulation the unsupervised deep embedding for clustering is used on the EUROMDS dataset reduced, i.e. without 'GeneGene', 'CytoCyto', 'GeneCyto' columns.
+In this simulation the unsupervised deep embedding for clustering is used on the EUROMDS dataset.
 The following graphs represents the metrics used to evaluate the performance of clustering.

 ![accuracy](accuracy.png?raw=true)